-Acc.
-Jan. \$2?
-1856 ames Ross University College Paronto Canada Weit-
+Rec.
+Jan.
+22 1856 ames doss Esgr.
+University College Paronto Panada West

-A November 10, 1855 cover from the Red River Settlement in British North America (B.N.A.) to Toronto that was sent via the U.S. because at that time the B.N.A. government didn't provide postal service between the western and eastern portions of the country.
-A courier carried the cover from the Red River Settlement to the U.S. post office in Pembina, MN and from there fur trappers in oxcarts transported it to St. Paul.
+A November 10, 1855 cover from the Red River Settlement in British North America (B.N.A.) to Toronto that was sent via the United States.
+A courier carried the cover from the Red River Settlement to the U.S. post office at Pembina in the Minnesota Territory (MNT) and from there fur trappers in oxcarts transported it to St. Paul.